marykay25/SSM/README.md

 8. To fill out the template, reference the DSM deployment script by logging into your DSM, then clicking on **Support** at the top right and then select **Deployment Scripts**.
-	A. **DSMActivation**, enter the Activation URL from the DSM deployment script including the dsm prefix and trailing "/"
+		- **DSMActivation**, enter the Activation URL from the DSM deployment script including the dsm prefix and trailing "/"
-	B. **DSMManage**, enter in the DSM Manager URL from deployment script including the https prefix and port
+		- **DSMManage**, enter in the DSM Manager URL from deployment script including the https prefix and port
-	C. **TenantID**, Required only for DSaaS or Multi-Tenant Deployments, otherwise leave NONE
+		- **TenantID**, Required only for DSaaS or Multi-Tenant Deployments, otherwise leave NONE
-	D. **Token**, Required only for DSaaS or Multi-Tenant Deployments, otherwise leave NONE
+		- **Token**, Required only for DSaaS or Multi-Tenant Deployments, otherwise leave NONE

 > ![](images/image4.png)